ni/arbitrary-session-management/README.md

 #### Packaging the Client for Reuse

-To enable reuse of the client across Measurement Plugins and users, it is recommended to package the client code as a standalone Python package.
+To enable reuse of the client across Measurement Plugins and users, it is recommended to package the client code and stubs as a standalone Python package.

-- Follow the structure provided in the `client/` directory as a reference.
+- Follow the structure provided in the `src/custom_instr_session_sharing/client` directory as a reference.
 The structure should include:

   - The core client logic (`session.py`)
   - The session constructor (`session_constructor.py`)
-  - The `.proto` file used to define the gRPC service
-  - The generated gRPC stubs
+  - The generated gRPC stubs as a sub dependency

 - Run the following command to build a wheel file if needed.
 This wheel file can be installed in the Measurement Plugins project environment.